IARU Global Summer Programme

 - Allow participants to benefit immensely from the exchange of ideas both with lecturers and with their student peers

-- Teach time-management and succinct writing skills, crucial for further study and in any leadership or management career
+- Teach time-management and succinct writing skills, crucial for further study and in any leadership or management career.

 Assessment, contact hours and credit

-Four papers (normally 2,000-3,000 words each) will be graded.
+Four essays (normally 2,000-3,000 words each) will be graded.
 Precise grades are not given out during the supervisions.
-Oral feedback on papers will form part of the supervision, but students will also receive written reports on submitted papers.
+Oral feedback on essays will form part of the supervision, but students will also receive written reports on submitted papers.
 Grades can be adjusted marginally on the basis of performance in supervisions.
 The final grade awarded is an average of the three highest-scoring papers, and is sent after the end of the programme.

 Contact hours: 65-70+ total contact hours (classroom) + c28-32 hours for preparation, research and essay-writing).
 Self-study tours could account for an additional 8 hours for each Saturday or Sunday optional excursion a student takes.

-Please note: the undergraduate degree at Cambridge does not include 'credit', and credit is not awarded for the International Summer Schools.
+Please note: the undergraduate degree at Cambridge does not include 'credit', and credit is not awarded for the International Summer Programmes.
 However, home universities regularly award credit for these programmes, and might reasonably award 8 undergraduate semester credit hours, based on contact and study hours, and written work.
 IARU participants who wish to receive credit from their home institution will need to arrange this themselves.
-Marked papers can be sent directly to the home institution, along with an indication of contact hours.
+Marked essays can be sent directly to the home institution, along with an indication of contact hours.